-Communication theories are relevant when discussing health promotion because the Ottawa declaration (WHO, 1986) stressed the need for re-orientation of healthcare services.
-Theories that focus on provider-client communication, provider-provider communication, and the adoption of new technological advances contribute to the re-orientation of healthcare services.
+Communication theories are relevant when discussing health promotion because the Ottawa declaration (WHO, 1986) stressed the need for reorientation of healthcare services.
+Theories that focus on provider-client communication, provider-provider communication, and the adoption of new technological advances contribute to the reorientation of healthcare services.

-Diffusion of Innovations Theory (1962)
+The Diffusion of Innovations Theory (1962)

-Diffusion of Innovations (DOI) theory, although primarily a model describing the stages of change involved in adopting technological advances, is relevant to health promotion in two ways.
-First, as we will see in a later chapter, informatics and the use of electronic media has increasingly become a critical part of health promotion.
+The Diffusion of Innovations (DOI) theory, although primarily a model describing the stages of change involved in adopting technological advances, is relevant to health promotion in two ways.
+First, informatics and the use of electronic media has increasingly become a critical part of health promotion.
 Second, initial attempts at implementation do not always lead to sustained use of a health promotion program or behavior (Glanz, Rimer, & Lewis, 2002; Rogers, 1962).
 As you read the stages of change included in diffusion theory, ask yourself whether the concepts also describe how a behavioral change is adopted and sustained.
 Relevant stages of change according to the DOI theory include: knowledge (understanding), persuasion (developing a favorable attitude), decision (weighing benefits and barriers, then committing to adoption), implementation (action), and confirmation (reinforcement based on positive outcomes).
 Do you think these stages are relevant to behavioral as well as technological change?